josemarsilva/study-database/oracle/performance/README.md

 #### 8.2.a.
 Smart Scans

 * "... (suppose we want get 3 columns by primary key `SELECT emp_id, ename, salary FROM emp WHERE id = 123` in total 38 bytes) ... a non-EXADATA Oracle database  must fetch the full block on which the data resides.
 If we assume that the block is a standard 8K Oracle data block ...
 Why do we have to fetch 8K of data when we only want 35 bytes of that data, and Oracle knows we only want 35 bytes?
 The answer is because that is just how the nonEXADATA Oracle database works."
-(1)
+(Ref. no. 1)
 * "... the non-EXADATA Oracle  database data acquisition process (each query wate time with):
   * Unwanted Columns;
   * Unwanted Rows;
   * Overhead Space;
   * Free Space..."
-(1)
+(Ref. no. 1)
 * **SMARTSCAN** is a marketing term used by Oracle to group  together a large number of EXADATA features under one banner.
 Collectively these features have the goal  of eliminating I/O, and there are many of them
 * This magic is possible because the database server sends additional information in its I/O requests to the  EXADATA disk system.
 This special packet of data that accompanies I/O requests tells the disk drives extra  stuff about the requests being made which the drives then exploit in reducing data load.
 The three **SMARTSCAN** features that remove normal waste in Oracle data retrieval:
   * **Column Projection** (removes unwanted columns)